• ABOUT WLU

 Junior Level Outcomes

-2. Utilize current evidence and clinical reasoning in planning and implementing patient-centered care.
+• Apply current evidence and clinical reasoning in planning and implementing care.

-4. Participate in selected quality improvement and safety process in the healthcare system.
+• Engage in selected quality improvement and safety initiatives.

-5. Utilize information systems and patient technologies to provide safe care.
+• Use information systems and healthcare technologies to support safe care delivery.

 Apply